hasura/graphql-engine/manual/tutorial/adding-relationships.rst

              }
          }

 As you probably guessed, relationships can be nested.
-Let's get all articles with author information, comments and the author who posted the comment.
+Let's get all authors, with their articles, with their comments.

 .. rst-class:: api_tabs
 .. tabs::